 - All chapters should comply with engineering recommendations as reported by the insurance company and/or Duquesne University.

-- The possession and/or use of firearms or explosive devices of any kind within the confines and premises of the Towers Living Learning Center are expressly forbidden.
+- The possession and/or use of firearms or explosive or incendiary devices of any kind within the confines and premises of the Towers Living Learning Center are expressly forbidden.

-Each fraternity shall annually instruct its students and alumni in their respective Risk Management Policy.
-Additionally, all student and alumni members directly involved in current chapter matters shall annually receive a copy of said Risk Management Policy and a copy shall be available on the Greek Life website.
+Each fraternity shall annually instruct its students and alumni/alumnae in their respective Risk Management Policy.
+Additionally, all student and key volunteers directly involved in current chapter matters shall annually receive a copy of said Risk Management Policy and a copy shall be available on the Greek Life website.